 (These are four-credit, six-week courses and every Seminar participant is required to enroll in one)

-**Each Category A course is the equivalent of a 300-level class
+**Each Major Course is the equivalent of a 300-level class

 Reading Jane Austen